alex-konshin/f007th-rpi/README.md

 Parameter value is server URL.
 ##### --server-type, -t
 Parameter value is server type.
 Possible values are REST (default) or InfluxDB.
+##### --stdout, -o
+Print data to stdout.
+This option is not compatible with --server-type and --no-server.
+##### --no-server, -n
+Do not print data on console or send it to servers.
+This option is not compatible with --server-type and --stdout.
 ##### --all-changes, -A
 Send all data.
 Only changed and valid data is sent by default.
 ##### --max-gap, -G